|

 environmental damage.
 Multidisciplinary researcher

-Diamond investigates Heat, George
+Diamond investigates The

 Monbiot, 2006.
 This book argues for a 90 percent